 By MPEI in the interconnection resource fails to operate for any consecutive 12-month period or the customer fails to remedy a violation of these terms and conditions.

 Permanent disconnection.
-In the event the interconnection agreement is terminated, MPIE shall have the right to disconnect its facilities or direct the customer to disconnect its interconnection resource.
+In the event the interconnection agreement is terminated, MPEI shall have the right to disconnect its facilities or direct the customer to disconnect its interconnection resource.

 Survival rights.
-Ther interconnection agreement shall continue in effect after termination to the extent necessary to allow or require either party to fulfill rights or obligation that arose under the agreement.
+The interconnection agreement shall continue in effect after termination to the extent necessary to allow or require either party to fulfill rights or obligation that arose under the agreement.

 Assignment/Transfer of ownership of the facility.
 The interconnection agreement shall survive the transfer of ownership of the small generation facility to a new owner when the new oner agrees in writing to comply with the terms of the agreements and so notifies MPEI.
 Alternative, the new owner can enter into a new Interconnection Agreement with MPEI.